ldsec/cellCNN/cellCNNClear/README.md

 - `cellCNN_clear/layers/`: contains the implementation of neural networks layers

-- `cellCNN_clear/protocols/`: contains the implementation of the centralized and distributed protocols The centralized protocol can be executed with protocols/centralized/centralized_test.go (use flag "-run CellCnn" for the full protocol) The distributed protocol can be executed with protocols/decentralized/cnn_clear_test.go
+- `cellCNN_clear/protocols/`: contains the implementation of the centralized and distributed protocols.
+The centralized protocol can be executed with protocols/centralized/centralized_test.go (use flag "-run CellCnn" for the full protocol).
+The distributed protocol can be executed with protocols/decentralized/cnn_clear_test.go

 - `cellCNN_clear/simul/`: contains the simulation configurations (to use with Mininet)